CORAL REEFS IN BADAK LNG'S MARINE AREA

 Image

-Coral reef monitoring in 2023 has been completed with some interesting results.
-From the obtained data, 19 coral lifeforms were found in all coral reef monitoring sites.
-At Buoy Putih there were 14 lifeforms, Kedindingan 13 lifeforms, and Segajah showed 12 lifeforms.
-Life coral percentages (LCP) of each location were: 65% (Buoy Putih), 65% (Kedindingan), and 58.8% (Segajah).
-Based on these LCPs, the coral reefs at these three locations are in good status.
+Coral reef monitoring in 2025 has been completed with some interesting results.
+From the obtained data, 20 coral lifeforms were found in all coral reef monitoring sites.
+Spesifically, Segajah site shows 13 lifeforms with the life coral percentage score at 61%.
+Based on the LCP, the coral reefs at Segajah are in good status.

 Image